Resilience in Residencies

 The name Arte Maloqueira stems from the notion of a “simple or modest house”, she continues, “we try to promote the idea that people should live a simple life.
 This results in them becoming poets, writers and thinkers… In our district of Guaianases, although we have a population of 400,000 people, there is limited access to art and culture and we only have two libraries, so our cultural space needs to be able to move.”
 Melo’s collective is a transitory organisation, taking books, spoken word poetry, debates, broadcasts, performance and exhibitions directly into the communities themselves.
 The collective also make good use of DIY networking tools, adapting emerging technologies to create their own, autonomous modes of communication – such as radio shows – within and among the communities on the peripheries of São Paulo.
 Using an old Volkswagen, they established an independent, itinerant library and event space which can travel between communities and spearhead occupational movements.
 Their work relies on strategies for support and generosity, only in the past year have they received any public funding.
 After the year-long funding allocation, and with the additional impending budget cuts from Bolsonaro’s recently elected government, she says “I have absolutely no idea how things will go… How do you envision continuity without funding?”

 Similarly, as part of her role at Fabricas de Cultura, Priscila Mastro also works in the peripheral neighbourhoods of São Paulo.
-Across five spaces in Brazil, Fabricas de Cultura, provides free, public access to a programme of cultural activities.
-Created with the objective of increasing knowledge through community interaction, each space offers a host of events.
-Based at Capão Redondo, Mastro works as a Community Coordinator delivering a programme which champions social inclusion and personal development through art, music, dance, performance and debate.
+Across eleven units in Brazil, Fabricas de Cultura, provides free, public access to a programme of cultural activities.
+Created with the objective of increasing knowledge through community interaction, they offer a wide range of events.
+Mastro works as Culture Supervisor of the Capão Redondo Culture Factory Unit, delivering a programme which champions social inclusion and personal development through art, music, dance, performance and debate.
 During their residency at Central Saint Martins, Melo and Mastro were taken to various local organisations near the King’s Cross campus by our Creative Producer for Local Engagement Georgia Jacob.
 “I think my role back home is similar to Georgia’s here”, says Mastro.
 “I work as a communicator between institutions, so I think we end up doing similar things – mediating between community and institution.”